LazaUK/AOAI-APIM-AIGateway/README.md

 ![APIM - Visualising usage stats](/images/apim_usage_chart.png)

 ## Scenario 3: Load-balancing between several AOAI endpoints
-This section describes setup of API-M and then end-to-end testing of AOAI load-balancing scenario.
+This section describes setting up API-M and then performing end-to-end testing of an AOAI load-balancing scenario.
-1. For each backend, you can configure circuit-breaker logic, so that it trips when AOAI deployment returns too many errors.
-Provided ```LoadBalancer_CircuitBreaker.json``` can be used as a template to configure circuit breaker through API-M's REST API.
-It will trip for **30 seconds**, if if AOAO endpoint will return _429_ (Too Many Requests) or _5xx_ server errors in any **2 seconds** intervals.
+1. For each backend AOAI endpoint, you can configure _circuit breaker_ logic using API-M's REST API.
+Such logic determines when to temporarily stop sending requests to an unhealthy endpoint.
+The provided **LoadBalancer_CircuitBreaker.json** can be re-used as a jump-start template, where you trip the circuit breaker for **30 seconds** if the AOAI endpoint returns _429_ (Too Many Requests) or _5xx_ (server errors) within any **2-second** interval.
 ``` JSON
 {
     "properties": {